Panda Express Logo

 Panda Express LogoPanda Express Logo PNG

 This restaurant serves popular dishes from Chinese and American cuisines on plates, the Panda Express logo tells.
 They are delicious and fresh.
 Prepare very quickly.
-The menu is full of options for breakfast, lunch, and dinner.
+The menu offers a wide range of options for breakfast, lunch, and dinner.

 Panda Express: Brand overview